-Join Turi McKinley for an in-depth discussion in this video Developing a service blueprint, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Developing a service blueprint, part of Learning Design Thinking: Lead Change in Your Organization.

 - As ideas become more refined, designed thinking…continues to enable the team to creatively address…the complexity of delivering a meaningful experience.…Delivering these experiences often involves far more people…than just the person who's going to buy it at the end.…And if these users, particularly those in a business…or partner businesses are not taken into account,…a great experience might not make it to market.…Developing a service blueprint enables…the team to refine the concept through understanding its…impacts within the business and to communicate the concept…to stakeholders in terms that are appropriate for…their lines of business.…